ConnorKirk/PersonalSite/content/post/2021-03-19_css-for-js-devs-review.md

 tags: []
 ---

+I am often curious about other people's experiences of courses.
+Is it useful?
+Is it engaging?
+Often, these experiences can be missing context of what the person's goals and past experience are.
+I wanted to write a short review of a course I am enjoying, with context of my skills and goals.
+Hopefully it helps someone else 🙂

 CSS For JS Devs is a new course aiming to help developers feel more comfortable with CSS.
 I am part way through the early release content, and I would strongly recommend it to other developers who would like a structured path for learning CSS.

 I would describe myself as an beginner/intermediate front end developer.
 I can use a componenet library to create a website, but I've always struggled with CSS.
 Debugging CSS issues comprised of searching on stack overflow, trial and error, then giving up.